de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 #### Communication protocol example

-<span style="color: #FF69B4;">Hi my name is "Predictor"!
-My job is to wait and listen for a "Evaluator" to ask me to do something.</span>
+P: Hi my name is "Predictor"!
+My job is to wait and listen for a "Evaluator" to ask me to do something.

-<span style="color: #87CEEB;">Hello I'm an "Evaluator"!
-I'm sending you a .json file, could you please predict the accessbility of these sequences?</span>
+E: Hello I'm an "Evaluator"!
+I'm sending you a .json file, could you please predict the accessbility of these sequences?

+P: Sure thing :) One moment please...

+P: Psst!
+Hey CellMatcher!
+I was asked for cellX, but I have no clue that that is, can I have a little help?

+CM: Sure thing! cellX is similar to your cellY, so you should use that for your predictions instead.

-<span style="color: #FF69B4;">Sure thing :) Here you go - i'm sending you a .json file back with all the predictions. </span>
+P: Here you go, Evaluator - i'm sending you a .json file back with all the predictions for cellY.

 ### An example for how issue a request from the predictor